PSAT-Dev-Team/PathSafetyAssessmentTool/frontend/public/docs/common-issues.md

 # Common Issues

-This page covers setup problems that commonly arise and how to fix them.
+This page covers the setup and workflow issues that most often block current PSAT usage.

 ---